rpf13/sunshine/README.md

 ### Imports

-I've used the following Python packages and/or external imported packages.
+Besides the inport of my own classes and the my_emoji file, I've used the following Python packages and/or external imported packages.

 - `geopy` geocoding package used for OSM [geopy](https://pypi.org/project/geopy/)
 - `Nominatim` as part of the geopy packate, the [Open Street Map](https://nominatim.org) geocoding API Service